-Just like you, we’re tracking the news around coronavirus (COVID-19), and we’re doing what we can to ensure everyone in our Roadie community stays safe — whether we’re at home, at work, or on the road.
+Just like you, we’re tracking the news around coronavirus (COVID-19), and we’re doing what we can to ensure everyone in the Roadie community stays safe — whether we’re at home, at work, or on the road.

-Our delivery service will be critically important for people all across the country in the coming weeks.
+Our delivery app will be critically important for people all across the country in the coming weeks.
 And while we’re making every effort to respond to that need, our first priority is — as always — the health and safety of our community.

 We know some drivers are concerned about safety — and we get it.
 Protecting the most vulnerable members of our community is incredibly important right now, and we encourage you to do what’s best for you and your family.